-Bell, a Populist, was the representative for Colorado's 2nd congressional district from 1901 to 1903.
+Bell was the representative for Colorado’s 2nd congressional district and was a Populist.
+He served from 1901 to 1903.

 From Aug 1893 to Mar 1903, Bell missed 267 of 1,050 roll call votes, which is 25.4%.
 This is on par with the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1893-Mar 1894||134||34||25.4%||26th|

 |Dec 1901-Feb 1902||19||5||26.3%||53rd|